 This masters course reflects the University of Sheffield's exceptional expertise in particle physics.
 Our researchers were part of the Higgs boson discovery and they continue to work on projects at the Large Hadron Collider at CERN.
-One of our particle physics experts, Professor Dan Tovey, is now Physics Coordinator for the ATLAS experiment at CERN, and some of our students get the chance to visit the Large Hadron Collider.
+One of our particle physics experts, Professor Dan Tovey, has been Physics Coordinator for the ATLAS experiment at CERN, Professor Davide Costanzo is ATLAS Computing Co-ordinator, and some of our students get the chance to visit the Large Hadron Collider.
 Sheffield is also home to researchers who are leading the way in, for example:

 - neutrino detection as part of the T2K Collaboration

 - gravitational waves detection as part of the Advanced LIGO collaboration

 - dark matter experiments as part of the LUK-Zeplin experiment at Sanford Underground Research Facility and the DRIFT programme at Boulby Underground Laboratory

 Our staff are supported by the UK Science and Technology Facility Council, the European Research Council, the Royal Society and Innovate-UK.
 This one-year research degree is your chance to join us in unravelling some of the greatest mysteries in modern physics.

 You can also visit us throughout the year: